Mongolic peoples: Languages

 Languages of the Mongolic peoples belong to the Mongolic language family.
 The Mongolic languages are a language family spoken in Eastern Europe (Kalmykia), Central Asia, North Asia and East Asia.
 The best-known member of this language family, Mongolian, is the primary language of most of the residents of Mongolia and the Mongol residents of Inner Mongolia and Buryatia, with an estimated 5.7+ million speakers.

-The Mongolic ethnicities possibly related to the Turkic and Tungusic peoples, whom languages together would include into the hypothetical Altaic language family.

 Religions

 The Mongolic peoples are predominantly followers of Tibetan Buddhism.
-In 1576 the Gelug Tibetan school which was founded by the half-Mongol Je Tsongkhapa became the state religion of the Mongolia.
+In 1576 the Gelug Tibetan school which was founded by the half-Mongol Je Tsongkhapa became the state religion of Mongolia.
 Some groups such as Dongxiangs and Bonan people adopted Sunni Islam, as did Moghols in Afghanistan and Mughals in India.
 Among a part of the population, the ethnic religion, namely Tengrism (Mongolian shamanism) is preserved.
 A small number of Christians emerged under the influence of the Russian Church and Western missionaries.

 Mongolian shamanism, more broadly called the Mongolian folk religion, or occasionally Tengerism, as refers to the animistic and shamanic indigenous religion that has been practiced in Mongolia and its surrounding areas (including Buryatia and Inner Mongolia), as well as among Daur and other peoples, at least since the age of recorded history.
-In the earliest known stages it was intricately tied to all other aspects of social life and to the tribal organization of Mongolian society.
+In the earliest known stages, it was intricately tied to all other aspects of social life and to the tribal organization of Mongolian society.
 Along the way, it has become influenced by and mingled with Buddhism.
 Tengrism was transformed into a monotheistic religion only at the imperial level within aristocratic circles.